from Exis Technologies:

-IMDG support helps you to purchase and get support for the digital versions of the IMDG Code
+IMDG Code support for the digital versions of the IMDG Code

 In addition to publishing the printed version of the Code, IMO has produced the digital versions to meet the need for fast, accurate information retrieval and to cater for the differing needs of users:

 Contains the full text of the Code and Supplement.
-Originally launched as a CD product, this version is now also available to purchase and download from this site.
+Originally launched as a CD product, this version is now also available as a download from this site.

-This economical subscription service provides online access to the IMDG Code.
-It is ideal for occasional use from any location.
+This economical annual subscription service provides online access to the IMDG Code.
+It is ideal for use from any location.